wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 Just for fun and curiosity, I wanted to find all solutions to the puzzle without the region constraint, that is, to find all valid queen placements where exactly one queen is placed in each row and column, and no two queens are adjacent, including diagonally.

 [This code](https://github.com/wyounas/linkedin_queens/blob/main/queens_wo_region.pml) does that, and it reports 5242 solutions to the puzzle when we drop the region constraint for a `8 x 8` grid (please note that if you run this, it'll generate as many trail files as there are solutions).

+Basically, to sum it up, the method we have used to solve the puzzle is this: represent the unknown parts of the problem as nondeterministic choices, and express the rules so that invalid choices are blocked as early as possible.
+Spin then systematically explores the remaining computations and backtracks whenever it reaches a dead end.
+Any computation that makes it all the way to the end corresponds to a valid solution.
+The same method can be used for other problems where the goal is to choose values or positions that satisfy a set of rules.

 In the end, I’d say that Spin’s support for nondeterminism is quite powerful and it can be leveraged to solve certain kinds of problems in an elegant way.